BerryWorksSoftware/edi-json/README.md

-This project provides a [Java program](https://github.com/BerryWorksSoftware/edi-json/blob/master/src/main/java/com/berryworks/edireader/json/EdiToJsonDriver.java) that illustrates how to use a Java API for transforming your EDI into JSON and provides a file-based [command line tool](#command-line-interface) in the form of a [runnable jar](https://github.com/BerryWorksSoftware/edi-json/blob/master/edireader-json-5.5.4-basic.jar).
+This project provides a [Java program](https://github.com/BerryWorksSoftware/edi-json/blob/master/src/main/java/com/berryworks/edireader/json/EdiToJsonDriver.java) that illustrates how to use a Java API for transforming your EDI into JSON and provides a file-based [command line tool](#command-line-interface) in the form of a [runnable jar](https://github.com/BerryWorksSoftware/edi-json/blob/master/repo/com/berryworks/edireader-json-basic/5.5.4/edireader-json-basic-5.5.4.jar) that is provided for installation at your site.

 The reverse transformation, producing EDI from JSON input, is also supported in the Premium Edition described below.
 Also, an EDI to YAML feature is coming soon for both the Basic and Premium editions.